hjk789/NXEnhanced/README.md

 ## Disclaimers

 I have no association with NextDNS Inc., I'm just a user of their service.
 NX Enhancer is a completely voluntary work.
-There are no warranties.
+I am not responsible for any damage or leak, directly or indirectly related to the use of this software.
+The responsibility is completely on it's users.
+Use it at your own risk.
+There are no warranties, either implied or stated.

 ## License